Kong/docs.konghq.com/app/konnect/org-management/users.md

 1. From {% konnect_icon organizations %} [**Organization**](https://cloud.konghq.com/organization/), open the **Users** page.

-1. Select a user row to drill down to their assigned teams and roles.
+1. Select a user row to view their assigned teams and roles.

 1. From the **User Actions** drop-down menu, select **Add or remove teams** to change the user's team membership.